 <body>

-<div class="container">
+<div >

 <br />

-<h3 align="center"> Crop Image and Save into Database using PHP with Ajax</h3>
+<h3 align=center> Crop Image and Save into Database using PHP with Ajax</h3>

 <br />